MrBomber0x001/db-notes/README.md

 - **Redis Notes**: Information and best practices for using Redis, the in-memory data structure store.
 - **MongoDB Notes**: Insights and practical examples for working with MongoDB, the document-oriented database.

-Feel free to explore and use these resources to enhance your understanding of databases!
 ## Database Learning Resources

 ### Courses and Training